dhable/caffeinatedideas.com/_posts/2012-12-12-hibernate-tips.markdown

 Now simply deploying the WAR file will also deploy any migrations that you have to the DB before the application even gets bootstrapped.
 This has saved the development team at QThru countless hours and taken the pain out of schema changes.
-Since bad code happens, you'll want to make sure you have good database backups or snapshots before deploying new application versions.
+Since bad code happens, you\'ll want to make sure you have good database backups or snapshots before deploying new application versions.
 Of course you have those already, right?

-__Tip #3: Don't Fear UserTypes__
+__Tip #3: Don\'t Fear UserTypes__

 Most people use Hibernate to map their entity objects into tables, but this still leaves custom types on their own.
-For instance, QThru stores and uses [UPC][upc-wikipedia] data throughout our application and it would be a shame to not have Hibernate convert between a VARCHAR field and a UPC object that we've defined.
-That's where UserTypes some into play.
-To get started, you'll need to create a new class that extends UserType.
+For instance, QThru stores and uses [UPC][upc-wikipedia] data throughout our application and it would be a shame to not have Hibernate convert between a VARCHAR field and a UPC object that we\'ve defined.
+That\'s where UserTypes some into play.
+To get started, you\'ll need to create a new class that extends UserType.
 In our UPC example I ended up with

 {% prism java %}